sfu-fas/coursys/deploy/README.md

 cd /coursys
 ```

 Double-check firewall rules: these recipes do not configure iptables, but only ports 80 and 443 should be open.
+Port 22 should be open to a limited IP range.

 To bootstrap the SSL certificates, either copy appropriate certs from /etc/letsencrypt/live/ on a previous production server,
 or: